 How long has it been since you cleaned your microwave filters?
-Most over-the-range microwaves have a grease filter, as well as a charcoal filter that helpshelps reduce odors – but in order to do its job it needs to be changed on a regular basis.
-Our guide will show you how to keep both styles of Whirlpool microwave filters clean, fresh and in tip-top shape.
+Most over-the-range microwaves have a grease filter, as well as a charcoal filter that helps reduce odors—but in order to do its job, it needs to be changed on a regular basis.
+Our guide will show you how to clean your microwave vent and keep both styles of Whirlpool® Microwave filters clean, fresh and in tip-top shape.

 The charcoal filter for your microwave should be changed every 6 months.
-Your microwave’s charcoal filter is usually found near the top of your over-the-range microwave.
+For Whirlpool brand microwaves, the charcoal filter is usually found near the top of your over-the-range microwave.
 Use your user guide or owner’s manual to confirm the location of the filter before you begin.

 Disconnect your microwave’s power or make sure that the microwave is turned off.

 Locate the screws that hold your microwave’s top vent panel in place.

 Using a Phillips head screwdriver, remove these screws and set them aside in a safe place.